Frequently Ask Questions

 What Do You Mean by "Projects For Happiness"?

 Projects for Happiness is an initiative for all undergraduates in Malaysia to design grassroots projects anywhere in Malaysia which promote happiness and address the root cause of poverty and poor education.
 We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on education and poverty eradication.
-Through a competition on over 100 campuses, projects will be selected for funding at maximum of RM10,000 each.
+Through submission by campuses, projects will be selected for funding at maximum of RM10,000 each.
 We hope to encourage student initiative, innovation and entrepreneurship by finding creative ways to bring people better education and promoting economic opportunity among socioeconomically challenged communities.
 In general, projects should be building blocks for a sustainable model.
 The overall program is intended to be nationwide in scope and impact.

 Who Is Funding This And Why?